C-MCheng/Magnetohydrodynamics-Demo/README.md

 ## User guide
 ### 1. Writing initial conditions into a HDF5 file
 The most difficult thing for users is to write a initial state of MHD into a HDF5 file.
 However, this is just a demo so that I think that users don't want to spend much time to write a code for initial conditions.
-Thus, I provide a initial conditions of MHD rotor code with which you can output HDF5 file directly, please download MHDRotor.py in examples folder.
+Thus, I provide a initial conditions of MHD rotor code with which users can output HDF5 file directly, please download MHDRotor.py in examples folder.
 The MHD rotor is a classical test problem for multidimensional MHD so I uploaded its initial conditions code.

 Let's look the code MHDRotor.py and see what users can modify.
 First, the seventh line `path` is HDF5 files output path.
 In this software, for not WSL2 OS, files are saved in the folder named data placed in the path includeing exe file and, for WSL2, in the desktop.
 Because of storage limit of WSL2, saving files in desktop is more convenient.
-For example, if you will run this demo on WSL2, you should type `path="/mnt/c/Users/Your_username/Desktop/data/"`.
+For example, if users will run this demo on WSL2, users should type `path="/mnt/c/Users/Your_username/Desktop/data/"`.

 Then, there are some arguments in the eleventh line:
 - `CFL`: This is the Courant–Friedrichs–Lewy number which is lower than 1.0.
 The lower the CFL is, the more stable numerically the simulation is.